-The chronic SOC engineers’ bloated workload relies on three main reasons:
+The chronic SOC engineers’ heavy workload stems from three main reasons:

 The first two are unlikely to get better any time soon.
 The last one can considerably benefit from a Continuous threat Exposure Management (CTEM) approach, but, regardless, Sigma Rules greatly accelerate SOC engineers’ work.